 Many outdoor sports enthusiasts who want to improve their performance are opting for watches and sensors that translate their workout into relevant statistics.

-Sports watches range from entry-level to high-end catchalls such as the Garmin Fenix 5 Plus or Suunto Spartan.
+Sports watches range from entry-level to high-end catchalls such as the Garmin Fenix 5 Plus.
 Decide on which features you need from a watch before you start looking.
 Most modern sports watches have a built-in GPS: essential when exercising in new areas.

 In our experience, customers love distance and pace measurement (which any GPS watch does) and mobile phone connectivity.
 Additional features are very specific to your training schedule or outdoor activities.
 Some watches are specified to match sports such as running or triathlons.
 If you vary across many sports, or engage in more extreme sports such as mountaineering or paragliding, you may need a high-end, multisport watch.